anoma/nspec/overrides/templates/guarded-action-template.md

 !!! note

-	We need a description of conditions for the action to be enabled.
+	We need a description of under which conditions actions are enabled;
+	for each case,
-	The matched arguments, the action label, and any other precomputations.
+	we need to describe the matched arguments, the action label,
+	and any other precomputations.

 	Conceptual structure

-	: We essentially need a decision tree / flow chart / ... for
+	: We essentially need a decision tree, flow chart, or similar for

-	- how to determine whether the action is enabled, and
+	- how to determine whether an action is enabled (and which one), and

-	- describe the list of matched arguments and pre-computations and how they are computed along the way
+	- describe the list of matched arguments and pre-computations and how they are computed along the way.

 	Form